WebAssembly/WASI/proposals/filesystem/wasi-filesystem.abi.md

   Write to a descriptor, without using and updating the descriptor's offset.

+  It is valid to write past the end of a file; the file is extended to the extent of the write, with bytes between the previous end and the start of the write set to zero.

   Note: This is similar to `pwrite` in POSIX.
 ##### Params